Zennoon/what-happens-when/README.rst

 * If the local/ISP DNS server does not have it, then a recursive search is requested and that flows up the list of DNS servers until the SOA is reached, and if found an answer is returned.
+* If the domain name ends up being an alias to another domain name (identified by a CNAME record in the DNS server), a new lookup is initiated with the canonical name in the CNAME record as the new domain to resolve.

 Opening of a socket
 -------------------